-The School of Chemistry at TCD is organising this years conference for Saturday the 20th of October in Dublin city centre under the theme of “Bridging the Gaps”.
-We aim to help teachers inspire students into Leaving Cert chemistry from Junior Cycle Science and Transition year, as well as encourage students to pursue chemistry careers after they finish school.
+The School of Chemistry at TCD is organising this year’s conference for Saturday the 20th of October in Dublin city centre under the theme of “Bridging the Gaps”.
+We're aiming to help teachers inspire their students into Leaving Cert chemistry from Junior Cycle Science and Transition year, as well as help teachers give students what a career in chemistry looks like.

-The afternoon will kick off with our Academic Keynote speaker, Prof. Valeria Nicolosi from the AMBER research centre and previous recipient of The SFI Early Career Researcher Award.
+The afternoon will kick off with our Academic Plenary speaker, Prof. Valeria Nicolosi from the AMBER research centre and previous recipient of The SFI Early Career Researcher Award.
 She has received multiple ERC (European Research Council) grants to the tune of €12million and her work focuses on advanced 2D nanomaterials, particularly in relation to energy storage and efficiency.
-The afternoon will continue with short snappy talks from industry professionals about their day to day work, to give us an idea of modern industrial chemistry careers.
-Finally, the day will finish with a talk by Dr. Fiona Desmond from the State Examinations Commission about the recent practical assessment trials, the Leaving Cert Chemistry exam paper and changes to the Leaving Cert science subjects.
+The afternoon will continue with short snappy talks from industry professionals (Meat Technology Ireland, Eli Lilly, Henkel) about their day to day work, to give us an idea of modern industrial chemistry careers.
+Finally, the day will finish with a talk by Dr. Fiona Desmond from the State Examinations Commission (SEC) about state assessment for Leaving Cert Chemistry.
+She will provide some information on the recent practical assessment trials, the Leaving Cert Chemistry exam paper and changes to the Leaving Cert science subjects where possible.

 All ticket prices include tea/coffee with snacks in the morning and a full hot lunch.
 Attendees will also receive electronic copies of all resources and talks after the conference.